xiaoxiaozhu5/TinyTls/README.md

 The solution is rather easy.
 Just install the needed gcc multi-arch packages: sudo apt-get install gcc-multilib g++-multilib
+note: this should be sudo apt-get install gcc-<version>-multilib g++-<version>-multilib in my case, my gcc and g++ are 11, so this command should be: sudo apt-get install gcc-11-multilib g++-11-multilib

 Read related online discussions here on stackoverflow.com: https://stackoverflow.com/questions/54082459/fatal-error-bits-libc-header-start-h-no-such-file-or-directory-while-compili